MicroBundleCompute: Automated segmentation, tracking, and analysis of subdomain deformation in cardiac microbundles

-{C\_\arabic{figure}} {C\_\arabic{table}} In this Supplementary Document, we elaborate on the basic pillar tracking feature that is included within our computational pipeline.
+In this Supplementary Document, we elaborate on the basic pillar tracking feature that is included within our computational pipeline.
 In brief, we demonstrate how the functionality to track tissue deformation can be readily adapted and applied to compute the standard metrics of pillar displacement and subsequently cardiac microbundle twitch force.
-First, we describe our pipeline to extract pillar displacements, and then we describe our approach to convert these pillar displacements into twitch forces following standard equations from the literature (Section \ref{si3:methods}) \citep{legant2009microfabricated}.
-In Section \ref{si3:res}, we show the results obtained from running pillar tracking on our example data.
-Finally, in Section \ref{si3:future}, we briefly describe our future plans to advance our pillar tracking functionality beyond the scope of this project.
+First, we describe our pipeline to extract pillar displacements, and then we describe our approach to convert these pillar displacements into twitch forces following standard equations from the literature (the ``\nameref{si3:methods}'' Section) \cite{legant2009microfabricated}.
+In the ``\nameref{si3:res}'' Section, we show the results obtained from running pillar tracking on our example data.
+Finally, in the ``\nameref{si3:future}'' Section, we briefly describe our future plans to advance our pillar tracking functionality beyond the scope of this project.

-\subsection{Methods}
+\section{Methods}

 Here we describe our straightforward approach to tracking microbundle pillars and outputting twitch forces.
-Briefly, the pillar tracking functionality requires either manually or externally generating separate masks of each pillar, and follows a similar pipeline to the microbundle tissue tracking described in Section \ref{subsec:code}: ``\nameref{subsec:code}'' in the main paper document with one main difference: temporal segmentation is by default skipped.
+Briefly, the pillar tracking functionality requires either manually or externally generating separate masks of each pillar, and follows a similar pipeline to the microbundle tissue tracking described in the ``Code'' Section of the main paper document with one main difference: temporal segmentation is by default skipped.
 Instead, we directly compute the mean position of all tracked points at every time step, and subsequently derive the mean absolute displacement relative to the first frame, considered to be a valley frame.
-However, we retain the temporal segmentation as an optional step to remove any drift present in the tracked results, as explained in Section \ref{subsub:time_seg}: ``\nameref{subsub:time_seg}''.
+However, we retain the temporal segmentation as an optional step to remove any drift present in the tracked results, as explained in the ``Temporal segmentation'' Section of the main paper document.
 We briefly note that this approach is possible because we do not output full-field pillar displacement results.

-Following standard approaches in the literature \citep{legant2009microfabricated}, the pillar directional and absolute forces can be computed from the obtained mean directional and absolute displacement or deflection results.
+Following standard approaches in the literature \cite{legant2009microfabricated}, the pillar directional and absolute forces can be computed from the obtained mean directional and absolute displacement or deflection results.
 Specifically, an approximation of the pillar force $F$ can be found by applying Hooke's law:

 where the deflection $\delta$ refers to the mean tracked pillar displacement and the combined geometric and material pillar stiffness $k$ is provided as an experimentally derived quantity.